unixunion/py-solace-provision/README.md

     #  clearValue: 0
       setPercent: 60
     #  setValue: 0

+When using `--save`, these incompatible attributes are null valued, and are removed when writing to disk.

 You also cannot mix authentication mechanisms, like password and certificate.
 Choose one.